sds-smith/rsm-hcd-coding-challenge/README.md

  ## Demo the App:
  The app is hosted live at some url.
 Feel free to try it out, or click the thumbnail below to view a short video.

  [![video link](http://img.youtube.com/vi/AsdvD8i8Wd4/0.jpg)](https://youtu.be/AsdvD8i8Wd4)

  ## UI/UX Flow:
- When the user navigates to the home page, they are presented with a list of all breweries in a default city (default_city, NC), provided by [OpenBreweryDB](https://www.openbrewerydb.org/documentation).
+ When the user navigates to the home page, they are presented with a list of all breweries in a default city (Asheville, NC), provided by [OpenBreweryDB](https://www.openbrewerydb.org/documentation).

  Within the list, the user is able to:
   * Click on any brewery name to be routed to an individual brewery card displaying location information, including an embedded instance of Google Maps showing the brewery's location.